 The Gordon Growth model is an offshoot of the standard dividend discount model.
-This model is used primarily to calculate the intrinsic value of a firm based on the discounted value of future dividends.
+As a historical model that is continually taught and respected, what does it even do?
+Well, this model is used to calculate the intrinsic value of a firm based on the discounted value of future dividends.

 P = D1 / r-g

 - P = The intrinsic price you should pay for the firm

 - D1 = The dividend for the next period